 Following God's call means serving Him wherever that call may lead.
 For many the call to service is among the marginalized and the under-resourced.
-Since 2008 the Urban Cohort program at GRTS has brought together ministry leaders who currently serve, or desire to serve in a variety of ministry roles.
-Senior and staff pastors, directors of non-profit ministries, and lay leaders to learn in community.
+Since 2008, the Urban Cohort program at GRTS has brought together ministry leaders who currently serve, or desire to serve in a variety of ministry roles.
+Senior and staff pastors, directors of non-profit ministries, and lay leaders learn in community.
 Students come from a wide range of denominations with a shared vision of impacting the urban community with Kingdom influence.

 - 36 credits

 - 65% tuition scholarship for eligible program participants